amirlb/universal-transformer/README.md

 possible to achieve universality using only one.
 Maybe even without adding multiple filters per cell.

+## Turing machines

+Honestly, Turing machines?
+Why the heck?

+It's a useless model: too convoluted to analyze, too low-level to write programs in, too different from hardware to implement.

+Even Turing in his early papers hand-waved it away when he wanted to prove anything.
+They were just a rhetorical device, needed to convince people in the 1930's who never saw a computer that it was possible to implement general computation with mechanics or electronics or whatever.
+I think we keep it now only to torture first-years.

+But still, the Turing machine is the formal definition of computation, so here we go.

 ## Framework: Transformer Circuits

 Someone in a discussion group said that a transformer is a natual Turing